hozmaster/opencv-ppa/README.md

-# PPA of OpenCV 3.0
+# PPA of OpenCV 3.1

+# UNTESTED AND APLHA STAGE

-This is a PPA of OpenCV 3.0 for Ubuntu trusty ported from [Debian's experimental OpenCV 3.0 package](https://packages.debian.org/experimental/python-opencv).
+This is a PPA of OpenCV 3.1 for Ubuntu trusty ported from [Debian's experimental OpenCV 3.0 package](https://packages.debian.org/experimental/python-opencv).
 Also provide the python3-opencv package.

 ## How to Use the PPA